[EN] Use your UNIX toolbox with pandas

 with Popen('cat bigdata.csv | grep WHAT_I_CARE_ABOUT | some_transformations',

-stdout=PIPE) as process:
+shell=PIPE) as process:

 With this trick, I can now do some bash-fu with pandas in Jupyter-Notebook easily.